 The real kicker was that these feelings were never far from my mind.
 I thought about my debt all the time.
 I was obsessed with its chokehold on my life.
 It was something I would poke at, and up would come all the bad feelings.
 The emotional burden of debt was just as bad as the financial one.

 Each month I manually paid my bills.
 Looking at my balances made me cry.
 Thinking about my income level made me cry.
 The vicious cycle I was trapped in was weighing on me.
-It was ruining my life.
+Not know how to manage my income and my debt was ruining my life.

 Debt is a harsh master.
 There is no room to make mistakes.
 When you owe money, you make your most significant decisions life based on fear- fear of missing a payment or repossession.
 You can feel behind all the time.